Isn’t it about time you joined the ‘green team’?

 The organisations that you decide to purchase from should have the same sustainable values as you, and that’s not just what you put on the dinner table, it should be for all aspects of your life.

 From your household cleaning products, to the food you eat and the energy your home uses, there’s always a cleaner, or greener, option.

 Take Nectr for example.
-Offering electricity plans for residential customers in NSW and QLD across the Ausgrid, Endeavour Energy, Essential Energy and Energex networks, they were created out of the need to provide a sustainable energy solution to all Australians for the future.
+Offering electricity plans for residential customers in NSW, QLD and SA across the Ausgrid, Endeavour Energy, Essential Energy and Energex, SA Power Networks, they were created out of the need to provide a sustainable energy solution to all Australians for the future.
 They are dedicated to making a difference and their owner Hanwha Energy also invest in renewable energy.

 Their affordable Nectr Friends Clean plan, for example, is 100% Carbon Offset.
 This means they offset all carbon emissions generated from a customer’s energy usage through buying carbon offset certificates/units from local and overseas projects that can include tree planting, land management or investment in renewable power developments in developing countries.
 1 carbon offset certificate = 1 tonne of CO2-e.

 It’s easy to find out more about their Green and Clean plans, and it’s even easier to sign up for a more sustainable energy future – just complete their easy and fast online application.